 I mean have you ever been sorry you ate tacos?
 I love them with all my heart.
-It’s just a perfect food formula right?
-And these blackened salmon tacos with fresh mango and creamy, lightened up cilantro lime ranch are NO DISAPPOINTMENT.
+It’s just the perfect food formula, right?
+And these blackened salmon tacos topped with fresh mango and creamy lightened-up cilantro lime ranch are NO DISAPPOINTMENT.

 What you’ll need for the Blackened Salmon Tacos

 • Extra thin Mission corn tortillas if you’re watching your carbs and can find them.
-Just eight carbs per corn tortilla (+ gluten free), and they’re not that annoying, tiny, street taco size you could swallow whole.
+Just eight carbs per corn tortilla (+ gluten-free), and they’re not that annoying, tiny, street taco size you could swallow whole.
+Just don’t forget to warm them–because warm tortillas are everything!

 • Blackened salmon find it over here!
-Make extra… I used to think I didn’t like seafood left over, but I’ve found I LOVE keeping this blackened salmon in my fridge to use in sandwiches and fish tacos, or salads like this farro and sweet potato one, or on top of this Mexican Ceasar!
+Make extra… I used to think I didn’t like seafood left over, but I’ve discovered I LOVE keeping this blackened salmon in my fridge to use in sandwiches and fish tacos, or salads like this farro and sweet potato one, or on top of this Mexican Ceasar!
+The possibilities are endless.
+While the salmon is cooking, you can start chopping your toppings!

 • Avocado – duh (dice it up to add to your Pico if you want an avocado salsa situation!)